SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

             delegate?.gameDidEnd(self)
          }
       }

-..
-TODO: update this example to use a closure to initialize the board property.

 (See the :ref:`ControlFlow_Break` section of the :doc:`ControlFlow` chapter for a description of the gameplay of the *Snakes and Ladders* game shown above.)